Antibiotic Awareness Week Healthcare Safety Unit Resources

-The Texas Department of State Health Services, Continuing Education Service designates this live activity for a maximum of 4.00 AMA PRA Category 1 Credit(s)TM.
+The Texas Department of State Health Services, Continuing Education Service designates this live event for a maximum of 4.50 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The Texas Department of State Health Services, Continuing Education Service is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The Texas Department of State Health Services, Continuing Education Service is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

-The Texas Department of State Health Services, Continuing Education Service has awarded 4.00 contact hour(s) of Continuing Nursing Education.
+The Texas Department of State Health Services, Continuing Education Service has awarded 4.50 contact hour(s) of nursing continuing professional development.